Home/Save Money

 BrandCoverageMounts Covered?

-Volkswagen4yr/50k bumper-to-bumperWithin B2B period; check specific model
+Volkswagen4yr/50k bumper-to-bumperCovered within B2B period; check specific model

 Extended warranties (3rd party)VariesRead carefully; many exclude rubber wear items explicitly

 Always verify with your dealer or warranty provider.
 Coverage language varies by model year and trim.
 Extended warranty exclusions for "rubber wear items" are common.
+Full warranty coverage guide: bumper-to-bumper vs powertrain.

 Dealer vs Independent: Typical Savings